autoplot/documentation/javadoc/org/autoplot/pngwalk/PngWalkTool1.md

-# org.autoplot.pngwalk.PngWalkTool1Launcher for PngWalkTool to support old name in legacy codes.
-The "1" in
+# org.autoplot.pngwalk.PngWalkTool1

- PngWalkTool1 was to indicate it was provisional.
+Launcher for PngWalkTool to support old name in legacy codes.
+The "1" in PngWalkTool1 was to indicate it was provisional.
 Now it's official.

-PngWalkTool1( )
+# PngWalkTool1( )

 ***